12 Feb 2020 admin

 Not only this holy site is interesting & beautiful but also history related to this site is also interesting.
 There is a myth that once herdsmen saw one of his cows showering the earth with her milk.
 After digging deep in that site, they discovered mighty Sivalinga.
 Later, the temple Pashupatinath is built at the same site.

-The Pashupatinath temple covers the total area of 0.64 hectares including 518 temples and monuments.
+The Pashupatinath temple covers a total area of 0.64 hectares including 518 temples and monuments.
 The main temple located in the fortified courtyard is a beautiful Nepalese Pagoda architecture temple.
-Semi-military Nepal police in co-operation with Nepal army guards the temple areas and living quarters.
+Semi-military Nepal police in co-operation with the Nepal army guards the temple areas and living quarters.
 Surprisingly, only four priests of the temple can touch the idol.
-Two sets of priests; Bhatta & Bhandari does the daily rituals and takes care of Temple.
-Every year, thousands of devotees visit this pilgrimage site on the occasion of Maha Siva Ratri, Bala Chaturthi festival and Teej.
+Two sets of priests; Bhatta & Bhandari does the daily rituals and take care of Temple.
+Every year, thousands of devotees visit this pilgrimage site on the occasion of Maha Siva Ratri, Bala Chaturthi festival, and Teej.

 2. Swyambhunath Temple